Medicare & Medicaid Fraud Attorneys in Houston

 - False Claims Act Violations.
 The OIG and Texas AG are conducting an increasing number of investigations into possible violations of the federal False Claims Act by healthcare professionals and facilities.
 If the OIG or AG has requested information or an interview or has served a notice or subpoena, contact our legal team today.

 - Recovery Audit Contractor (RAC) Program.
 The RAC program detects and recovers improper payments to medical care providers.
 Private contractors assess health-care records for signs of wrongdoing.
 Investigators may look for things like improperly coded or duplicate services, billing for services uncovered, and incorrect payments.

-- ZPIC Audits.
-Zone Program Integrity Contractors (ZPIC) oversee the Medicare Benefit Integrity program, including Parts A and B, home health care services, hospice care and durable medical equipment (DME).
-ZPIC audits are typically initiated based on rate analysis or information provided by a whistleblower.
+- UPIC Audits.
+Unified Program Integrity Contractors (UPIC) oversee the Medicare Benefit Integrity program, including Parts A and B, home healthcare services, hospice care and durable medical equipment (DME).
+UPIC audits are typically initiated based on rate analysis or information provided by a whistleblower.

 - Novitas Audits.
 Novitas Solutions Inc. is an administrative services processing company which serves as the Medicare Administrative Contractor (MAC) for Jurisdiction H. If it finds patterns of coding errors or overbilling, it can initiate an audit.
 If audit findings warrant it, Novitas can recommend additional pre/post-payment reviews.

 - TDI Audits.
 The Texas Department of Insurance (TDI) oversees the insurance industry in order to protect patients from unethical or unfair behavior.
 The TDI has a law enforcement arm (the Fraud Unit) with full police powers to conduct criminal investigations and make arrests.
 Contact us, so we can help you prepare for an audit and affirm your rights while remaining compliant throughout the process.